Types of Government Schemes for Existing & First Time Home Buyers

-You might have heard recently in the news about a new Government backed scheme for first time buyers called Help to Buy.
-Where the Government will lend fist time buyers who want to buy a “New Build” house.
+You might have heard about the Government schemes for first time buyers called Help to Buy.
+This is where the Government will lend fist time buyers who want to buy a “New Build” house.
 Under the scheme you can borrow up to 20% of the purchase price interest free for the first 5 years as long as you already have 5% of the deposit saved up.

 Right to Buy/Right to Acquire

 If you rent your property from your local council this scheme is to help you buy where you live if you are eligible.
 It allows tenants who qualify to buy their rented property from their local council.
 Usually you need to have rented a property from the public sector such as council, NHS or housing association for 3 years to qualify.